nla-group/fABBA/doc/source/api_reference.rst

    :members:

-``ABBA`` is the API of the symbolic representation ransformation for multivariate (rep., multiple univariate) time series.

 JABBA
 -------

+``JABBA`` is the API of the symbolic representation transformation for univariate time series, multivariate (rep., multiple univariate) time series, which allows for the combination of ABBA method with various clustering techniques.

 .. autoclass:: fABBA.jabba.jabba.JABBA
    :members: